URL-Decode

 • Creating web browser-based games — Have you ever played a game directly from your web browser?
 It is probably because of JavaScript.

-• Back-end web development — JavaScript is most commonly used on the front end of a website, but it is also a versatile enough scripting language to be used on the back-end infrastructure.
+• Back-end web development: JavaScript is most commonly used on a website's front end, but it is also a versatile enough scripting language to be used on the back-end infrastructure.

 What are the Main Features of JavaScript?

-Understanding the main features of JavaScript is essential to understand the language properly.
-In the following, we have discussed the five features of JavaScript.
+Understanding the main features of JavaScript is essential to understanding the language properly.
+We have discussed the five features of JavaScript in the following.

 Lightweight

 JavaScript is a lightweight scripting language designed primarily for handling data in browsers.
 Additionally, JavaScript Code is lightweight and is intended primarily for client-side execution, such as web applications.
-Because it is not a general-purpose language, it has a limited number of libraries.
+Because it is not a general-purpose language, it has limited libraries.

 Dynamic Typing